 Not sure what id DOE?
 Maybe you have seen it, but don't know exactly what does doe stand for in salary?

-DOE and Depends on Experience are expressions HR professionals use to demonstrate variances in salaries and benefits based on candidates' or employees' experience.
+DOE or Depends on Experience are expressions HR professionals use to demonstrate variances in salaries and benefits based on candidates' or employees' experience.

 Definition of DOE or Depends on Experience

-A variant is DOQ, or "Depends on Qualifications."
-In either case these acronyms acknowledge that the potential employer will work within an overall salary range, but is willing to pay more for a candidate with more experience or better qualifications.
+A variant is DOQ.
+What is DOQ?
+DOQ or "Depends on Qualifications."
+In either case, these acronyms acknowledge that the potential employer will work within an overall salary range, but is willing to pay more for a candidate with more experience or better qualifications.

 Importance of DOE

 DOE is very important when writing job descriptions or sending referral emails in which salary is not specified because the amount of compensation depends on the applicant's experience or qualification.